 This information explains the different parts of your blood and their functions.

 Your blood carries oxygen and nutrients to all of the cells in your body.
 Blood cells also fight infection and control bleeding.

 Most blood cells are made in your bone marrow.
 They are constantly being made and replaced.
-How long a cell lasts before being replaced is called its lifespan.
+How long a blood cell lasts before being replaced is called its lifespan.